Understanding and Improving Training-free Loss-based Diffusion Guidance: Introduction

 Recently, several studies \cite{bansal2023universal,yu2023freedom,song2023loss} have introduced training-free guidance that builds upon the concept of classifier guidance.
 These models eschew the need for training a classifier on noisy images; instead, they estimate the clean image from its noisy counterpart using Tweedie's formula and then employ pre-trained networks, designed for clean images, to guide the diffusion process.
 Given that checkpoints for these networks pretrained on clean images are widely accessible online, this form of guidance can be executed in a zero-shot manner.
 A unique advantage of training-free guidance is that it can be applied to universal control formats, such as style, layout, and FaceID \cite{bansal2023universal,yu2023freedom,song2023loss} without any additional training efforts.
 Furthermore, these algorithms have been successfully applied to offline reinforcement learning, enabling agents to achieve novel goals not previously encountered during training \cite{wang2023toward}.
-Despite the encouraging empirical results, the fundamental principles contributing to the success of these methods have yet to be fully elucidated.
-From a theoretical perspective, it is intriguing to understand how and when these methods succeed or fail.
+In contrast to classifier guidance and classifier-free guidance, it is proved in \cite{lu2023contrastive} that training-free guidance does not offer an approximation to the exact conditional energy.
+Therefore, from a theoretical perspective, it is intriguing to understand how and when these methods succeed or fail.
 From an empirical standpoint, it is crucial to develop algorithms that can address and overcome these limitations.

-This paper seeks to deepen the understanding of training-free guidance by examining its operational mechanisms and inherent limitations.
-From an optimization standpoint, we demonstrate that training-free guidance has a two-stage convergence, where the second stage enjoys a linear convergence.
-This is a distinctive feature that is not shared by classifier guidance or classifier-free guidance methods.
-However, we identify and provide proof that training-free guidance is prone to adversarial gradient issues and slower convergence rates due to the diminished smoothness of the guidance network, when compared to classifier guidance.
-To address these challenges, we introduce a suite of techniques that have been theoretically and empirically validated for their efficacy.
+This paper seeks to deepen the understanding of training-free guidance by examining its mechanisms and inherent limitations, as well as overcoming these limitations.
 Specifically, our major contributions can be summarized as follows:

-\begin{itemize} \item \textbf{Mechanisms (How it works):} We offer theoretical proof, from an optimization perspective, that training-free guidance is guaranteed to minimize the loss of the guidance network.
-This characteristic distinguishes them from approaches that rely on training-based guidance.